 Congratulations on a new hire joining your team!

-It’s important to get them off to a good start.
+It’s essential to get them off to a good start.
 At AU, onboarding is not limited to orientation.
-We’ve built in more activities, training, and events for staff to connect with others and continue to learn about the university.
-When onboarding is done well, staff feel welcomed, are more dedicated and feel good about working on behalf of the institution.
+We’ve planned more activities, training, and events for staff to connect with others and continue to learn about the university.
+When onboarding is done well, staff feel welcomed, are more dedicated, and feel good about working on behalf of the institution.

 After you’ve taken care of the logistics, you want to concentrate on helping new staff feel welcome.
-Structure your onboarding in a way that reinforces their decision to join AU; focusing on support and building rapport with the team.
-Typically, the first few days are less about the work and more about making important connections - getting to know their supervisor, their work environment, and their colleagues.
+Structure your onboarding in a way that reinforces their decision to join AU, focusing on support and building rapport with the team.
+Typically, the first few days are less about the work and more about making important connections - getting to know their supervisor, work environment, and colleagues.